xPMo/zsh-ls-colors/README.md

 ### Output method

-There are three ways `::fmt` can return its results:
+There are four ways `::fmt` can return its results:

 ```zsh
 ${prefix}::fmt -a ...     # [default] assign results to $reply as an array